Jason Grimshaw: Storylines

 In 2014, Tony (Terence Maynard) turns up at the Eileen's house, wanting to rekindle his relationship with Jason.
 He begins a relationship with Eileen's friend, Liz McDonald (Beverley Callard), and she is angry to discover that Tony is giving Liz more attention than he is his own son.
-Tony, still not convinced that he is a good enough father, decides to purchase the builder's yard from Owen Armstrong (Ian Puleston-Davies), who is desperately trying to pay off his £80,000 debt.
+Tony, still not convinced that he is a good enough father, decides to purchase the builder's yard from Owen, who is desperately trying to pay off his £80,000 debt.
 When a £75,000 deal is reached, Tony signs the builder's yard over to Jason, to say sorry for not watching him grow up.
 He also buys the flat next door, which he rents to Andy Carver (Oliver Farnworth) and Steph Britton (Tisha Merry).
 Tony begins to work at the builder's yard with Jason, taking on an executive role.
 They later employ Jason's friend, Gary Windass (Mikey North) and Zeedan Nazir (Qasim Akhtar), as labourers.
 After Jason's brother, Todd, returns to Weatherfield, Tony employs him, as a secretary at the builder's yard, but he puts the company at risk, after ordering cheap materials to make a loft conversion for Jason's friend, Tyrone.
 Matters turn worse when Tyrone falls through the roof, breaks his ribs and sues 'Jason's Construction'.
 When Jason discovers what Todd has done and that Jason and Gary knew what he was up to, he fires all three of them, leaving only Zeedan working at the builder's yard and, unable to live in the same house as Todd, for what he has done, Jason moves into the flat above the kebab shop with Eva.
 After realising that what happened to him was not Jason's fault, Tyrone decides to accept Tony's £5,000 compensation and forgives Jason.